kenxjzhang/kenxjzhang.github.io/_pages/about.md

 **Does Firm Outsource Risk in Workplace?
 Evidence from France**, with Federica de Stefano and Roxana Barbulescu

+**The Impact of Civil Conflict on Domestic Violence: Evidence from 2007-2008 Kenyan Crisis**

 **Family Responsibility, Job Searching and Gender Commute Gap**